-'''

-trace (use_analyzer=True, num_analyzer_samples=128)
+trace (use_analyzer=True, num_analyzer_samples=128) Configure the trace analyzer.

-'''

 By default, the trace analyzer is always on, unless users explicitly disable it.

 - use_analyzer (bool) Whether to use the analyzer to capture the trace. - num_analyzer_samples (int) The number of analyzer samples to capture.